JarodKoenigsfeld/CSC-422-Pet-Database-Project/README.md

 Type 1 to view all pets in the database.

 Type 2 to add pets.
 You'll be prompted to provide the pet's name and age on a single line.
 Type "done" to stop adding pets.
-Pet names have maximum length of **ten** characters, and a maximum age of **9999**
+Pet names have maximum length of **ten** characters, and a maximum age of **9999*.

-Type 4 to search for pets by name.
-You'll be prompted to type the name you wish to search for.

-Type 5 to search for pets by age.
-You'll be prompted to type the age you wish to search for.

 Type 7 to exit.